eroux/tibetan-collation/implementations/Unicode/README.md

 If you want to use the rules.txt file directly, the easiest way to use them is to install Python 3 and [PyICU](http://pyicu.osafoundation.org/).

-If you have ICU52, you must use the `rules-icu52.txt` file, due to some changes in the collation algorithm implementation.
+If you have ICU52, you must use the `rules-icu52.txt` file, due to some changes in the collation algorithm implementation (see [icu bug #12834](http://bugs.icu-project.org/trac/ticket/12834))

 # Tests